OderoCeasar/Week8-DB/readme.md

 - **appointments**: A routine check-up appointment for George Ceasar with Dr. Leticia Joy.
 - **medical_records**: A medical record for George Ceasar with a diagnosis of Hypertension.

-## How to Use

-1. Run the script in a MySQL-compatible database environment.
-2. The script will:
-   - Create the `ClinicBooking` database.
-   - Define the schema for the tables.
-   - Populate the tables with sample data.

-## Prerequisites

-- MySQL or a compatible database system.
-- A database client or command-line tool to execute the SQL script.